hugoroy/hroy.eu/posts/gdprExplainedByUS.markdown

 > [Tim Wu:] I think he has a point…that’s what my criticism of GDPR is.
 It doesn’t actually stop anyone from doing anything.
 Collect all you want…and I think that’s where the problem starts.
 I think he’s onto something.
 > [Source](https://gdpr.report/news/2019/11/18/privsecny-tim-wu-on-gdpr-and-data-privacy-practices-in-the-us/)

-Edward Snowden and Tim Wu argue that regulations on data use are not sufficient to protect people.
+Snowden and Wu argue that regulations on data use are not sufficient to protect people.
 For them, a good regulation should start with data collection.

 That is why, since 1995[^1], EU data protection law regulates not only data use, but also the collection of personal data.